jflorian/doubledog-iscsi/README.md

 ## Limitations

-Tested on Fedora 23 and CentOS 7, but likely to work on any Red Hat variant.
+Tested on Fedora 27 and CentOS 7, but likely to work on any Red Hat variant.
-See manifest/params.pp for the most likely obstructions.
+See `data/common.yaml` for the most likely obstructions.
+If "one size can't fit all", the value should be moved from `data/common.yaml` to `data/os/%{facts.os.name}.yaml` instead.
+See `hiera.yaml` for how this is handled.

 This should be compatible with Puppet 3.x and is being used with Puppet 4.x as well.